mdastgheib/Icarus/README.md

 ![!sPrice Command][stockPrice-screenshot]
-![!cPrice Command][cryptoPrice-screenshot]
-![!cashflow Command][cashflow-screenshot]

-Above are a few screenshots bot usages, the commands are seen within the screenshot alongside the data returned.
+Above is sample screenshot of bot usage, the command can be seen within the screenshot alongside the data returned.

 <p align="right">(<a href="#top">back to top</a>)</p>